Tour de France: Broadcasting

 The combination of unprecedented rigorous doping controls and almost no positive tests helped restore fans' confidence in the 2009 Tour de France.
 This led directly to an increase in global popularity of the event.
 The most watched stage of 2009 was stage 20, from Montélimar to Mont Ventoux in Provence, with a global total audience of 44 million, making it the 12th most watched sporting event in the world in 2009.

+As of 2026, the Tour de France is the 3rd most watched sporting event in the world with the 2025 edition garnering 3.5 billion total viewers on television.

 Culture

 Quentin Pacher climbing Col de la Couillole on Tour de France 2024.
 The roads become narrow corridors with the spectators on the mountain stages.

 The Tour is an important cultural event for fans in Europe.
 Millions line the route, some having camped for a week to get the best view.

 The Tour de France appealed from the start not just for the distance and its demands but because it played to a wish for national unity, a call to what Maurice Barrès called the France "of earth and deaths" or what Georges Vigarello called "the image of a France united by its earth".